wrightedu/remote-learning/student-guide.md

     3. Select the time from those available, then select "Confirm Meeting"

 - Features:
-    - TODO: magnifying glass with a plus
+    - TODO: magnifying glass with a plus to enlarge view

 ## Course is using Collaborate
 - Log in to Pilot and select the course